École internationale de Montréal: About the school

 Most people use the acronym ÉIM (EIM) or ÉIMS (EIMS) when referring to the school.
 Its principal was Julie Duchesne until 2020 when it became Luc Claude.
+In 2026, it became Benoît Grenier, then Chantal Laurin.
 The school is situated near the Westmount Public Library.
 The school was opened in 1988 and is an International Baccalaureate (IB) school.
 The school uniform consists of a choice of red or grey polos and of a marine-black vest or jacket.
 Students were free to wear anything non offensive and not too short on the bottom, but in fall 2016 they decided that students should only wear marine or black unicolored clothing on the bottom.
 But since students often wore blue pants and said that they were just washed-off marine pants, the school imposed a black-only pants rule in 2017.

 Even though the high school is public, it has an admission exam that sixth graders do in October each year.
 Usually, the school admits 120 students per year (four classes of 30).
 Those who studied in École internationale de Montréal (Primaire) have priority to be admitted to EIMS.
 The number of students from École internationale de Montréal (Primaire) who choose the school varies from 40 to 60 per year, thus leaving only 60–80 places for students from other schools.
 The number of students taking the admission tests varies from 600 to 1000.